kudit/Compatibility/CONTRIBUTING.md

 - [ ] Longer-term ideas, experiments, and possible improvements.
 ```

 ## Code style

 - Preserve public identifiers, established behavior, compatibility paths, and user-visible syntax unless a breaking change is explicitly requested.
 - Keep changes tightly scoped and avoid unrelated reformatting or whitespace-only edits.
-- Add clear inline comments explaining new or modified code and why compatibility-specific behavior is necessary.
+- Add clear inline comments explaining new or modified code and why the change is necessary.
+- Please make clear when code is not best practice or the obvious way of doing things particularly when you're making stylistic or judgement choices.
 - Add complete DocC comments to public APIs and to non-obvious internal APIs.
 - Preserve existing comments unless they are obsolete.
 - Use concise comments for obvious behavior and more detail around compatibility, migration, concurrency, and platform-specific decisions.
 - Prefer plain Markdown and code blocks for text intended to be pasted into files, GitHub, Xcode, or terminals.

 ## Swift rules